 The Story Behind the Name

 There is also another explanation behind the name ‘xiao long bao’.
 The story goes that Emperor Qianlong tried the dish in Wuxi, a city near Shanghai, while traveling through the region and reportedly raved about it.
 As he traveled along the river, he earned the nickname ‘Youlong’ or’ Swimming Dragon’.
 Some argue that xiao long bao was named in his honor, as ‘long’ means both ‘dragon’ and ‘basket’ in Mandarin.
-Regardless of whether this story is actually true, it has contributed to the dish’s reputation as the
+Regardless of whether this story is actually true, it has contributed to the dish’s reputation as the best soup dumplings and a notable motif in Chinese culture.

 The Evolution of Soup Dumplings: Taiwan’s Culinary Influence

 Every region in China developed its own version of the best soup dumplings over the years, but it was not until the 20th century that the dish gained global acclaim.
 In 1958, the owner of Din Tai Fung, a cooking oil business-turned-restaurant in Taipei, unknowingly hired a chef from eastern China who knew how to make the best soup dumplings by heart.
-He went on to train apprentices to master the complex cooking techniques involved in making the best soup dumplings
+He went on to train apprentices to master the complex cooking techniques involved in making the best soup dumplings.

 The dish became so popular that the oil business was eventually phased out, and Din Tai Fung became a full-fledged restaurant.
 It is now credited with putting the dish on the map.
 The restaurant currently has more than 100 branches in over a dozen cities around the world.